picomet/picomet/README.md

 ## Getting Started

-Go to https://picomet.readthedocs.io for getting started
+Go to [picomet.readthedocs.io](https://picomet.readthedocs.io) for getting started

+> **Tip** : Picomet isn't stable at this moment.
+Stability is expected with the 1.0.0 release.
+Remember to run `uv remove picomet --group base && uv add picomet --group base` from time to time, to get the latest features and bug fixes.

 ## Contribution Guideline